 How to Focus Your Brand Voice

 Have you found yourself struggling to nail down your brand lately?
 Or maybe you’re questioning whether or not your publication is becoming everything you imagined.
 Whatever the case, the key to creating outstanding content is to have a strong brand voice.
 You may be asking: “But Issuu, what is a brand voice?”
 A brand voice is your publication and your brand’s sense of self and how it’s expressed in your content.
-The best way to stand out is by having a strong, unique voice.
-Here are some tips to help you develop it.
+The best way to stand out is by having a strong, unique identity.
+Here are some tips to help you focus your brand voice.

 Nosce te Ipsum (Know thyself)